MediaComem/modos/packages/ml-deploy/README.md

 ```bash
 flask run
 ```
-You can now access to the adress [localhost:5000](http://localhost:5000) where you can upload an image and get the prediction
+You can now access the adress [localhost:5000](http://localhost:5000) where you can upload an image and get the prediction